progit/progit/nl/04-git-server/01-chapter4.markdown

 ## GitWeb ##

-Now that you have basic read/write and read-only access to your project, you may want to set up a simple web-based visualizer.
-Git comes with a CGI script called GitWeb that is commonly used for this.
-You can see GitWeb in use at sites like `http://git.kernel.org` (see Figure 4-1).
 Nu dat je basis lees/schrijf en alleen-lezen toegang tot je project hebt, wil je misschien een eenvoudige web-gebaseerde visualiseerder instellen.
 Git levert een CGI script genaamd GitWeb mee, dat veelal voor hiervoor gebruikt wordt.
 Je kunt GitWeb in gebruik zien bij sites zoals `http://git.kernel.org` (zie Figuur 4-1).

 Insert 18333fig0401.png